 Due to coronavirus-containment measures, two sugar mills have been ordered to shut down.
 This could lead to a domestic shortage and trigger price spikes, the country’s farm minister said on 15th April.

 The Philippines is expected to import some 400,000 tonnes of sugar for the current crop year (2019/20) as local production will not be able to cover increasing demand according to the latest report of the US Department of Agriculture-Foreign Agricultural Service (USDA-FAS).

 Philippines – Top senator chides SRA for not fully spending allocated budget to drive improvements in the sugar sector [Full subscriber]

 The Senate Committee on Agriculture and Food will be conducting a hearing on 15th August to look into the alleged failure of the Sugar Regulatory Administration (SRA) to implement the Sugar Industry Development Act (SIDA) for underspending the allocated budget.

-The Philippines government has allowed traders to import 200,000 tonnes of sugar to stabilize the supply and price of the sweetener in the domestic market, according to local press reports.
+The Sugar Regulatory Administration (SRA) has allowed the private sector to import 250,000 tonnes to meet the projected increase in demand amid low domestic production, according to local press reports.